Big Bell Mountain

 Name officially adopted in 1994

-In 1988, McBride Village Council received a development proposal for a ski hill here, to be called “Belle.”
-Council endorsed the historic spelling “Bell” in 1992.
-As of 2020, a sign for “Belle Mountain Ski Area” appears at the foot of Bell Mountain Road.
+In 1988, McBride Village Council received a development proposal for a ski hill on the mountain, to be called “Belle.”
+Council endorsed the historic spelling “Bell” in 1992, but as of 2020, a sign for “Belle Mountain Ski Area” appears at the foot of Bell Mountain Road.

 References: